-Goals Supported Increase and preserve affordable housing choice Needs Addressed Affordable Housing Choice Funding HOME: \$308,903 Description Provides funding for a permanent affordable housing fund to support the acquisition, construction and/or rehabilitation of affordable housing low income rentals and/or to facilitate new homeownership opportunities.
+Estimate the number and type of families that will benefit from the proposed activities It is estimated that one low-income family will benefit from these funds.
+Location Description city of Lakewood Planned Activities Loan program made available to eligible low income homeowners to correct health and safety items occurring to their home.
+30 Project Name City of Lakewood HOME Affordable Housing Fund Target Area Goals Supported Increase and preserve affordable housing choice Needs Addressed Affordable Housing Choice Funding HOME: \$308,903 Description Provides funding for a permanent affordable housing fund to support the acquisition, construction and/or rehabilitation of affordable housing low income rentals and/or to facilitate new homeownership opportunities.
 Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that three low-income families will benefit from these funds.
-Location Description Citywide Planned Activities Provides funding for a permanent affordable housing fund to support the acquisition, construction and/or rehabilitation of affordable housing low income rentals and/or to facilitate new homeownership opportunities.
-Project Name City of Lakewood HOME Administration Target Area Goals Supported Increase and preserve affordable housing choice Needs Addressed Funding HOME: \$39,017 Description Provide funding to be used to support program management, coordination, monitoring and evaluation of the City of Lakewood's HOME program.
+Location Description city of Lakewood Planned Activities Provides funding for a permanent affordable housing fund to support the acquisition, construction and/or rehabilitation of affordable housing low income rentals and/or to facilitate new homeownership opportunities.
+31 Project Name City of Lakewood HOME Administration Target Area Goals Supported Increase and preserve affordable housing choice Needs Addressed Affordable Housing Choice Funding HOME: \$39,017

+Description Provide funding to be used to support program management, coordination, monitoring and evaluation of the City of Lakewood's HOME program.
 The project is managed by staff from the Tacoma Community Redevelopment Authority.
-Target Date Estimate the number and type of families that will benefit from the proposed activities N/A Location Description N/A Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from the proposed activities
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Location Description city of Lakewood Planned Activities Provide funding to be used to support program management, coordination, monitoring and evaluation of the City of Lakewood's HOME program.
+The project is managed by staff from the Tacoma Community Redevelopment Authority.
+32 Project Name YWCA Pierce County: Domestic Violence Shelter Target Area Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$20,000 Description Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 225 people will benefit from the proposed activities Location Description Citywide Planned Activities Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.
+33 Project Name Green Harbor Community Offsite Improvements Target Area